javaee/jsftemplating/README.txt

    https://glassfish.dev.java.net and set glassfish-home to your installation directory.

-** If you want to use netbeans to build this project, skep Step 4 and follow Step 5 instead.
+** If you want to use netbeans to build this project, skip Step 4 and follow Step 5 instead.

 4) Run ant: